 On 23 March 2019, we accompanied a singer for the first time, when Anousheh Bromfield sang three concert arias by Mozart.

-On 24 November 2019, our soloist will be young pianist Ashwin Tennant, who gave a wonderful performance of Grieg’s piano concerto in 2018.
+On 24 November 2019, our soloist was young pianist Ashwin Tennant, who gave a brilliant performance of Beethoven’s third piano concerto.

 On 1 March 2020, we were joined again by the acclaimed Oxford-based cellist Jacqueline Johnson, for a performance of Lalo’s cello concerto.